Assertions

 );

-The Assert::exception() returns a thrown exception, so you can test a nested exception.
+Assert::exception() returns the thrown exception, allowing you to test a nested exception as well.

 $e = Assert::exception(